 Choosing Tech with a Strategic Purpose

-With so many cool gadgets out there, it’s easy to fall into the "tech for tech's sake" trap.
+With so many cool gadgets out there, it is easy to fall into the "tech for tech's sake" trap.
 Before you sign any contracts, make sure every piece of technology in your booth serves a clear purpose that ties directly back to your event goals.

 The goal is not just to add shiny objects; it is to find the right tool for the job.
 To do that effectively, you need a smart promotional plan.
 Having a solid grasp of digital marketing for events is what separates a buzzy booth from a forgotten one.